elasticio/elasticio.github.io/content/_getting-started/secrets.md

 We will release a detailed guidelines on how to use Secrets feature in your custom components in due course.

-Right now the following components use the Secrets feature:
+Right now new version of the following components use the Secrets feature:

-*   REST API component - introducing a separate component.
+*   REST API component - introducing as a separate component.
-*   Salesforce component - introducing a separate component.
+*   Salesforce component - introducing as a separate component.

-> **Please Note**: These **components are not backwards compatible** due to architectural
+> **Please Note**: These **components are not strictly backwards compatible** due to architectural
 > changes done while migrating them to the Secrets feature.
 Old component will still be available,
 > but they will get deprecated at some stage.